If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 21. Great Black Wasp

-The Great Black Wasp (Sphex pensylvanicus) is one of Nebraska’s most common types of wasps.
+The Great Black Wasp (Sphex pensylvanicus) is one of Nebraska’s most common wasps.
 It is black and yellow with a large body, about 1.5 inches long.

-This species is solitary and builds nests in the ground.
-They hunt for prey like spiders, flies, grasshoppers, and insects.
+This solitary species builds nests in the ground and hunts for prey such as spiders, flies, grasshoppers, and insects.

-Great Black Wasps are considered beneficial insects since they help to control pest populations.
-They are also important pollinators in the local environment.
+Great Black Wasps are considered beneficial insects because they help control pest populations and are also important pollinators in the local environment.

 The Great Black Wasp is a solitary hunter and rarely interacts with other wasps.
 They prefer to hunt alone and usually only come together to mate and form new colonies.